 a private personality

-the dream-world's vivid but often confused imagery into oneself.
+The main polarizing catalysis with Chandra in vyaya bhava = one ABSORBS the dream-world's vivid but often confused imagery draws into oneself.
 This can create emotional pressure when it is time to make firm commitments in human relationships.

 Needs access to a fantasy land where the environment is passively validating.
-This access may be created through meditation skills or through escape into drugs and alcohol, or"private" bed-pleasure relationships -- depending on L-12 and drishti.hti.
+This access may be created through meditation skills or through escape into drugs and alcohol, or"private" bed-pleasure relationships -- depending on ruler-of-12 and drishti.

 May be a very gifted and helpful clairsentient if one can find a safe sanctuary practice space.

-Emotional trauma and enclosure of desire, rage or fear: malefics in 12 with Chandra:
+Emotional trauma and enclosure of desire, rage or fear: papagraha in 12 yuti Chandra:

-Families with lineage sexual/emotional abuse patterns, which reproduce multiple generations of perpetrators, will show a strong pattern of Moon (emotions, trust, bonding) along with cruel or exploitive graha (Kuja, Shani, Rahu) in Bhava-12.
+Families with lineage sexual/electro-magnetic emotional abuse patterns, which reproduce multiple generations of perpetrators, will show a strong pattern of Moon (emotions, trust, bonding) along with cruel or exploitive graha (Kuja, Shani, Rahu) in Bhava-12.

-The worst case for sexual-emotional manipulative exploitation is usually malefics + Chandra in Vrischika(neechcha) (or Ardra or Azlesa) in Bhava-12.
+The worst case for sexual-emotional manipulative exploitation is usually papagraha + [nīcha] Chandra in Vṛścika (or Ardra or Aśleṣa) in Bhava-12.

 These natives may provide extraordinary assistance to a dying person And their families at the agonizing time of death.

-Chandra = emotionally hyper-perceptive in the 12th bhava of the non-physical world.
+Chandra = emotionally hyper-perceptive in the 12th bhava = non-physical world.

 Great sensitivity to the imagination, patterns of light-color-sound.